Minimally invasive spinal fusion recovery — what to expect after surgery

 Before scheduling your minimally invasive spinal fusion, it is important that you understand what to expect during your recovery period.
 Recovery for spinal fusion surgery varies depending on the individual and the type of stabilization surgery performed.
 However, there are some general postoperative guidelines to follow that will help you heal properly.

-- Attempt to walk two to three times a day for the first three days following your surgery.
-These walks should only last a short time, and you should stop immediately if you feel any pain or discomfort.
+- Attempt to walk two to three times a day for the first week following your surgery.
+These walks should only last five to 10 minutes, and you should stop immediately if you feel any pain or discomfort.

-- Avoid staying in one position for more than 20 minutes.
-Be sure to move around and change positions frequently throughout the day.
+- Avoid staying in one position for long periods of time.
+Be sure to move around and change positions frequently throughout the day, except when sleeping.

-- DO NOT drive for the first two weeks following your minimally invasive spinal fusion.
+- Do not drive for the first 48 hours after your minimally invasive spinal fusion or until you’ve stopped taking pain medications or muscle relaxants completely.
 Avoid rough or uneven roads.

-For a complete list of DO’s and DON’TS following your minimally invasive spinal fusion procedure, please refer to the postoperative guide in your surgery packet.
-If you have additional questions, do not hesitate to call our SPINE LINE and discuss your concerns with one of our nurses or care team specialists.
+For a complete list of do’s and don’ts following your minimally invasive spinal fusion procedure, please refer to the postoperative guide in your surgery packet.
+If you have additional questions or concerns, contact our dedicated team.

-For people facing the decision about whether or not to undergo a spinal fusion surgery for chronic neck or back pain should consider the differences between a traditional spinal fusion and our minimally invasive spinal fusion.
-During a traditional spinal fusion, the incision is made across a large portion of the back, and surrounding muscles and blood vessels are torn and moved in order to fuse the vertebrae of the spine together.
-The average length of recovery for a traditional spinal fusion is about six months to a year, mainly because the cut and torn muscles need time to heal properly before you can return to your normal functions.
+People facing the decision about whether or not to undergo a spinal fusion surgery for chronic neck or back pain should consider the differences between a traditional spinal fusion and our minimally invasive spinal fusion.
+During a traditional spinal fusion, a 6- to 8-inch incision is made across a large portion of the back, and surrounding muscles are cut or torn in order to fuse the vertebrae of the spine together.
+The average length of recovery for a traditional spinal fusion is about six months to a year, mainly because the muscles need time to heal properly before you can return to your normal functions.

-At Laser Spine Institute, our minimally invasive spinal fusion is performed through a small incision, usually about 1-inch or so in length.
-Instead of cutting through the surrounding muscles and tissues, our advanced surgical technology allows us to simply move the muscles aside so we can properly access the vertebrae of the spine.
-This means that you will have minimal scarring and a shorter recovery period.^ Additionally, all of our procedures are performed in our outpatient surgical centers, which means you do not have an additional cost for hospitalization after the surgery.
+At Laser Spine Institute, our minimally invasive spinal fusion is performed through a small incision, usually less than 1-inch in length.
+Instead of cutting through the surrounding muscles and tissues, our procedures simply move the muscles aside so we can properly access the vertebrae of the spine.
+This means that you will have a lower risk of complication and a shorter recovery period.^ Additionally, all of our procedures are performed in our outpatient surgery centers throughout the country, which means you have reduced hospital-associated costs.^

 Advantages of Laser Spine Institute